IkerKa/dbdRandomizer/README.md

 - `killer <name>` - Get information about a specific killer (pending)
 - `survivorlist` - Get a list of all survivors
 - `killerlist` - Get a list of all killers
+- `perkCombos survivor` - Get a random perk combo of 4 perks to use on a survivor
-- `perkCombos` - Get a random perk combo of 4 perks to use
+- `perkCombos killer` - Get a random perk combo of 4 perks to use on a killer
 - `preMatch survivor` - Get a random pre-match lobby setup (including 4 perks (from the survivors), 1 item (with 2 add-ons), 1 offering, and 1 survivor)
 - `preMatch killer` - Get a random pre-match lobby setup (including 4 perks (from the killers), 1 item (with 2 add-ons), 1 offering, and 1 killer)
 - `item` - Get a variety-random item (f.e medkit, toolbox, etc.) with the information about it. (pending)